percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | boolean     | `false`    |

-Unmanaged site in [cross-site replication](replication.md#operator-replication): setting it to `true` forces the Operator to run the cluster in unmanaged state - nodes do not form replica sets, operator does not control TLS certificates
+Unmanaged site in [cross-site replication](replication.md#operator-replication): setting it to `true` forces the Operator to run the cluster in unmanaged state - nodes do not form replica sets, operator does not control TLS certificates.

 ### `crVersion`